polius/meteornext-docs/docs/getting-started.md

 > Change `host-ip` for the host ip where the meteornext container is running.

 After entering the URL the Login page will be shown.
-At this point click the `INSTALL` button.
+At this point, click the `INSTALL` button.

 ![alt text](../assets/introduction/install1.png "Install - Login")